 Oddly enough, while I knew my body needed a break, I still didn’t expect anything to change in terms of how I was feeling on a day-to-day basis.
 In spite of everything I read, I still didn’t make the connection.
 And here’s what happened.
 For the first couple of weeks I didn’t feel much different.
 People’s reactions were interesting.
 Almost everyone supported the idea of a dry month, a detox.
 They laughed and spoke about how they should do it too, and then interestingly enough, a number of people somehow needed the reassurance that this was just something I was trying for January and that I hadn’t cut alcohol out of my life forever.
 It’s interesting to think about what makes people so uncomfortable about the idea of not drinking and I guess that might be a subject for another post.

 By the end of January, I started to notice some differences in how I was feeling.
 I was way less tired than usual.
 I still didn’t love getting out of bed in the morning but I was no longer waking up with that overly foggy feeling.
 I could stay awake for an entire movie at night.
 I kept going.
 By February, my body felt great.
-My stomach no longer had that bloated feeling.
 Those blah feelings I used to experience weren’t happening as much, and when they did, they didn’t feel nearly as deep or as consuming as they had.

 The thing I least expected to happen is that I actually don’t miss drinking all that much.
 I’ve tried to have a glass of wine or a cocktail since January and I have to say I don’t like the feeling.
 I get a heavy headachy feeling almost immediately.
 It doesn’t feel good.
 I don’t know what’s happened that my body’s reaction to alcohol has changed so much.
 Maybe my body is different, maybe I’m more aware of how it makes me feel, maybe both.